 Pablo Picasso died on April 8, 1973, having become arguably the most famous artist of the 20th century.
 His productivity was unmatched, with tens of thousands of works to his name, including groundbreaking abstract paintings such as “Guernica.”
 To this day, he remains so popular that entire museums in Barcelona, Paris and elsewhere are devoted to his career, and his pieces can fetch over $100 million at auction.
-Below, explore eight facts about Picasso on the 40th anniversary of his death.
+Below, explore eight facts about the prolific and influential artist.

 1. Picasso was considered a child prodigy.